The Verrazano School

 Verrazano Freshman Learning Communities

-Students who are accepted as freshmen to The Verrazano School will enroll in a learning community for the fall semester.
-Learning communities are groups of classes linked together in which a common group of students are enrolled.
-To learn more about Verrazano learning communities, please click here: Verrazano Freshman Learning Communities
+Students who are accepted as freshmen to The Verrazano School will enroll in an honors learning community for the fall semester and other required honors sections for the spring.
+Learning communities are sets of linked honors sections that a cohort of Verrazano students take together.
+To learn more about Verrazano learning communities, please click here: Verrazano Freshman Learning Communities.
+To learn more about Verrazano freshman spring schedules, please click here: Spring Schedules for Verrazano Freshmen by Major/Career Interest

 Honors Writing Courses